JeremiePat/jquery-scrollpoint/README.md

 jQuery(document).on("scrollPointMove", "#foo", function(event) {
     if (event.isIn) {
-        /* Do whatever you want when you are inside the scroll zone watches by #foo */ } else {
+        /* Do whatever you want while you scroll inside the scroll zone watches by #foo */ } else {
-        /* Do whatever you want when you are outside the scroll zone watches by #foo */ }
+        /* Do whatever you want while you scroll outside the scroll zone watches by #foo */ }
 });
 ```